Azzuu12/Flower-Classifier-Project/README.md

 # Flower-Classifier-Project
 ## Description
 Main goal of this project is to build a model that can be trained and after the model is trained it can be used for make prediction.
-I provide this model with a dataset flower images so that It can be tranied on this dataset and then used to predict the image that will be provided to it.
+I provide this model with a dataset flower images so that It can be trained on this dataset and then used to predict the image that will be provided to it.

 ## CLI Options